jgiuffrida/dnd/stranger.md

     - No one around here gives a shit about books
   - We're the first to pass through in a week or so.
   - Fried leeks, fish, oatmeal looking stuff
-  - Toilyn stepped on broke's foot
+  - Toilynn stepped on broke's foot

 - Third Floor
   - Log book